 We hope you have enjoyed our Grand Tour of India and look forward to seeing you again soon!

-For those joining our 5-night post-tour extension, we will fly to Varanasi on Day 13 (1 night in Delhi, 2 nights in Varanasi, 2 nights in Khajuraho).
+For those joining our 3-night post-tour extension, we will fly to Varanasi on Day 13 (1 night in Delhi, 2 nights in Varanasi).

-For those participants who have a little more time to spend in India, we are offering a five-night extension including a night in Delhi, and two nights each in Khajuraho and Varanasi.
+For those participants who have a little more time to spend in India, we are offering a three-night extension including a night in Delhi, and two nights in Varanasi.

 Varanasi (once called Benares) is visited daily by thousands of Hindi pilgrims who come to bathe in the sacred Ganges River.
 During our tour we will see many of the ghats (bathing sites) from both the shore and from a boat, and we will also visit nearby Sarnath, where Siddharth Gautama, the original Buddha, gave his first sermon.